 Chairman of Lloyd's (Nominated member)

-Since then, he has held a number board and advisory positions in the retail, communications and financial services sectors.
+Since then, he has held a number board and advisory positions in the retail, real estate, communications and financial services sectors.
 Until 2011, he served as Deputy Chairman of Kingfisher plc, Europe‘s leading home improvement retailer and as Non-Executive Director of BT, Woolwich plc, JP Morgan Cazenove and Cazenove Group.